Lokua/midi-util/README.md

 # midi-util

-Helper functions primarily for use with node.js [midi][midi] package.
+CommonJS helpers for working with midi messages.

 ## Install